Delicious Crème Brûlée

 - In a medium-sized saucepan, combine the white chocolate chips with the heavy cream, and melt over medium heat, stirring, until the white chocolate chips have all melted.

-- Add the white chocolate and cream mixture into the egg yolks mixture, slowly as to prevent it from cooking if it is still hot, and combine the two together through mixing.
+- Add the white chocolate and cream mixture into the egg yolk mixture, slowly as to prevent it from cooking if it is still hot, and combine the two together through mixing.

-- Place into the oven for 1 hour at 325 degrees F. Once they are removed, allow to cool, and then place into the refrigerator for at least 3-4 hours.
+- Place into the oven for 1 hour at 325 degrees F. Once they are removed, allow them to cool, and then place them into the refrigerator for at least 3-4 hours.

 - Prior to serving, remove from the refrigerator and cover the tops with 4 tablespoons of sugar.
 Use an oven torch to torch the tops until the sugar caramelizes and forms a hard top.
 Or place them into an oven with a broiler function on for 10 minutes, carefully making sure that they don't overcook and burn.
 Preferably allow cooling afterward to make sure the interior has solidified again.
 I found that my sugar toppings lasted a few days, but this was done with a broiler and was somewhat overdone: be wary about the time at which the sugar top will last.